opensimply/Simply-Memory-Manager/readme.md

 # Memory manager for Free Pascal and Lazarus

-## Download Simply Memory Manager 2.2 at [opensimply.org/smm](https://opensimply.org/smm/)
+**Download Simply Memory Manager 2.2 at [opensimply.org/smm](https://opensimply.org/smm/)**
 ***

-The Simply Memory Manager (SMM) is a replacement for the native memory manager for Free Pascal and Lazarus projects on Windows.
+Simply Memory Manager (SMM) is a replacement for the native memory manager for Free Pascal and Lazarus projects on Windows.

 In some cases, it is necessary to repeatedly get and free a large amount of memory.
 For example, it can be editing graphic files, copying a large number of files and, of course, simulation large and complex systems.